emacs-php/php-mode/README.md

       (php-ide-features . (eglot))))
 ```

-`php-ide-features` and `php-ide-eglot-executable` are only treated as safe for `.dir-locals.el` when they name one of PHP-IDE's own built-in features or bundled executable presets (e.g. `intelephense`, `phpactor`).
+`php-ide-features` and `php-ide-eglot-executable` are only treated as safe for `.dir-locals.el` when they name one of PHP-IDE's own built-in features or bundled executable presets (e.g. `intelephense`, `phpantom`, `php-lsp`, `phpactor`).
 Anything else — a raw executable path, explicit command arguments, or a custom `php-ide-mode-functions` hook — still goes through Emacs's normal confirmation for risky directory-local variables, since applying those silently would let any repository run an arbitrary command (or Lisp function) in your Emacs just by having you open a file in it.

 ### Integration with `project.el` and Projectile